-The Monash Laboratory for Experimental Economics (MonLEE) is now operational in the Clayton Campus.
+The Monash Laboratory for Experimental Economics (MonLEE) is operational in the Clayton Campus.

-Experimental economics is a relatively new tool which examines actions and behaviour of individuals under different set ups and conditions, in the attempt to analyse the implications of such actions and behaviour for economic development and growth.
-Across the world experiments have been used to design, understand and test policy implications including electricity market deregulation, auctions for biodiversity and aqua-culture.
-Participants in these experiments simulate the behaviour of people in everyday bargaining situations, in organisations, and in the market at large.
-Experimental economics are also increasingly being used to examine exactly how morale and self-motivation are crucial for the growth of productivity and how intangible institutions such as trust are imperative for success of market networks and organizations in the global competitive environment.
+Experimental and behavioural economics are relatively new areas, which have grown strongly in recent years.
+Actions and behaviour of individuals are observed under different set ups and conditions, in an attempt to analyse the implications of such actions and behaviour for economic development and growth.
+Across the world, experiments have been used to design, understand, and test policy implications, including electricity market deregulation, auctions for biodiversity, and aqua-culture.
+Participants in these experiments simulate the behaviour of people in everyday bargaining situations, in organisations and in the market at large.
+Experimental economics are also increasingly being used to examine exactly how morale and self-motivation are crucial for the growth of productivity and how intangible institutions, such as trust, are imperative for success of market networks and organisations in the global competitive environment.

 MonLEE is available for booking by staff members, graduate students, and visitors of the Faculty of Business and Economics at Monash for conducting research in experimental economics, as well as for conducting class-room experiments in units offered by the Faculty.
-All booking inquiries should be directed to Kevin Wu E-mail: email@example.com.
+All booking inquiries should be directed to Kevin Wu by email: email@example.com.

 For all other inquiries, please contact the lab director, Professor Phil Grossman (E855, Menzies Building) by email firstname.lastname@example.org or phone: 9902 0052.

 All first-time users of MonLEE must fill out a registration form to acknowledge that he/she agrees to accept the terms and conditions set by the lab when using MonLEE for research and teaching activities.
 Please click here for the form.